codingwithsurya/chat-with-your-code-with-rag/README.md

 This repo enables you to have an AI-powered conversational interface with your GitHub codebase.
 By integrating the leading open-source model, Llama3-70b, fine-tuned with retrieval augmented generation, you can now search and understand any codebase in natural language.

 You can access it here, on Lightning AI: https://lightning.ai/ssubrama32/studios/chat-with-your-code-with-rag-powered-by-llama3.
-You can run it by clicking `Open in Free Studio`, navigating to 'Streamlit Apps' on the right hand side, choosing 'app.py' and then click 'Run'!
+You can run it by clicking `Open in Free Studio`, navigating to `Streamlit Apps` on the right hand side, choosing `app.py` and then click `Run`!
 The cool thing about Lighting AI is that you can easily rent GPUs on the cloud, for free!

 ## About RAG